Measurelab/measurelab_interactiveGA4Schema_Blog/README.md

 ### **Step 3**
-The interactive schema uses the collapsabletree package.
-This needed a one off installation on my laptop.
+After I had understood the basics I then needed to install the collapsible tree package.
+This only needs ot be done once for your laptop or whenever you update the version of R.

 ```R
 install.packages("collapsibleTree")
 ```

 ### **Step 4**
-Once installed I needed to call the library associated with this package
+Once installed I needed to call the library associated with this package.

 ```R
 library(collapsibleTree)